-Written by Keeley Cameron, Simon Foxcroft, Rayna Lew, Sean Assie and Deidre Sheehan
+Written By Keeley Cameron, Simon Foxcroft, Rayna Lew, Sean Assie, Deidre Sheehan and Adam Williams

 Demand for rare earth and critical minerals like lithium, uranium, nickel and vanadium is growing worldwide.
 Recently, the government of Alberta has taken steps to position the province as a contributor to this emerging global market.
 As part of this campaign, the government recently introduced the Renewing Alberta's Mineral Future strategy and action plan (the Strategy) and Bill 82.

 Bill 82, or the Mineral Resource Development Act (the Bill or the New Act) was introduced by Alberta's Minister of Energy on November 4, 2021.
 The Bill was drafted in collaboration with the Mineral Advisory Council, which had input from various stakeholders and First Nations, Métis and Indigenous organizations.